 By the time of the 1911 census, his daughter Emily had moved away to Wales along with the extended Rabbetts family.

-By the time Albert Samuel arrived in the summer of 1904 their hopes were high, 2-year-old Violet was thriving, surely fate couldn’t be that cruel?
+By the time Albert Samuel arrived on the 5th April 1904 their hopes were high, 2-year-old Violet was thriving, surely fate couldn’t be that cruel?

 Perhaps the famous quote from Tennyson’s poem,”In Memorium” just about sums up love.

 But of course being Valentines Day we must end on a lighter note.
 One young man made a daring robbery on a Weymouth’s jewellers which was reported in the Western Gazette February 1881, perhaps he couldn’t afford to buy his beloved the gift she so desired?

 Earlier on the Monday evening, a fashionable young man had entered the jewellery store of Mr Thristle in St Thomas Street.
 He was there, so he declared, to buy himself some shirt studs.
 As old Mr Thristle rummaged around the counters looking for the perfect items for this young gentleman, so the ‘gentleman’ was doing a spot of rummaging too.
 While Mr Thristle had been otherwise engaged the young man was tinkering with the shop bell that hung above the door, somehow he managed to jam it so it wouldn’t ring out as a customer entered the store.

 Having left the store with no studs, Mr Thristle was left to mourn the loss of a sale to that nice young gentleman, but that was life as a merchant, you won some, you lost some.
 Little did he know he was about to loose a great deal more!